iamshivacoder0482/shiva/README.md

 # job application in college for teachers.
-if any person want to apply in college then you have to fill job application form
+if any person want to apply in college then you have to fill job application form.